-Our tour visits all of the major habitats of the island, from gallery forests at Berenty and spiny forest near Toliara to dry deciduous forest near Mahajanga in the northwest and lush rainforest at Perinet, Mantadia, and Ranomafana.
+Our tour visits all of the major habitats of the island, from spiny forest near Toliara to dry deciduous forest near Mahajanga in the northwest and lush rainforest at Perinet, Mantadia, and Ranomafana.
 This broad coverage of the best locales gives us an excellent chance to find all the endemic bird families as well as potentially more than 110 species of Madagascar's endemic birds--the few others being either nearly extinct, virtually unknown, highly localized, or inaccessible to groups.

 To walk the misty forest of Perinet to the dawn chorus of Indris crying, couas calling, and vangas scolding is truly to feel one is returning to a living remnant of the Eocene era--Earth as it might have appeared fifty million years ago.
 This tour also makes a special visit to see the legendary Aye-aye at a site where the species can now be seen easily, and watching one of these bizarre creatures using its needle-like extended fingers to extract coconut flesh is quite something.
 We also now visit a village-run park where Ring-tailed lemurs are easy to find and in fine condition; it's a wonderful experience to see them foraging in the wild here.